JimmyRespawn/IPTV-Fluent/README.md

 Supporting m3u pasted string.

+## Media Hub

+Starting at v1.0.34 for Windows & Xbox version.
+The app supports Emby, Jellyfin, WebDAV and DLNA as media servers.

+Access it by clicking the top right botton in the `Library` Page.

+The media info is accessible for Emby and Jellyfin servers.
+Currently there is no poster wall for medias yet.
+We'll see how it performs as media player now.

+The project is aiming to be a multi-media hub as Infuse and Kodi did in iOS and Android.

+On console you may experience glitch in few 4K videos due to codec issue.
+The only fix is using DLNA for these videos as replacement.

 ## Terms of Service

 IPTV Fluent does not host or distribute any content or re-direct you to any reseller.
 Please find m3u8 or m3u link provided by other legal IPTV providers.